Skyleiger/orbit/README.md

    - `orbit-serialization-jackson` - JSON serialization with Jackson
    - `orbit-serialization-kotlinx` - JSON serialization with kotlinx.serialization

+4. **Optional: Annotation Processor**
+   - `orbit-processor` - Compile-time processor that discovers `@Event`-annotated classes and adds metadata to the classpath for automatic event registration

 ### Using the BOM

 To ensure version compatibility across all `orbit` modules, we provide a Bill of Materials (BOM).